hit9/Pdfsm.h/README.md

 1. States are just enum values.
 2. Implement behaviors by inheriting from `pdfsm::B`
-3. A behavior class shouldn't contain any internal data.
+3. A state behavior class shouldn't contain any internal data.
 4. A StateMachine is just a struct, holding active states.
-5. StateMachineHandler is for handling each state machine's behavior.
+5. `StateMachineHandler` is for handling each state machine's behavior.

 ### Code Example